 Good, sturdy outdoor climbing pants are seriously hard to find (#firstworldproblems, we know).
 To help you narrow it down we’ve sifted through the park ranger styles and “I just left yoga class” options and came up with a list of our very favorites this season.
-Have a look, and don’t forget to share the love and tell us about your favorite pair!
+Have a look at the guide to women’s climbing pants, and don’t forget to share the love and tell us about your favorite pair!

 Who they fit: Pretty much everyone, except those who are extremely tall or short.
 The ankle drawstring is great for cinching up the bottoms if you’re on the shorter side and the elastic waistband accommodates different shapes and sizes.